KarimElhedaby/SocketChatApp/README.md

 - **Responsibility:**
   - Entry point of the application.
-  - Hosts the navigation graph and handles UI setup.
+  - Observe the ui with updates recieved from VM.

 - **Usage:**
   - Add MainActivity in the application manifest.